-Loch Lomond Nature Reserve offers walking trails through the wooded shore.
+Loch Lomond National Nature Reserve

-There is a public car park, toilets and visitor services at Balmaha and toilets, a path network and a ranger base on the island of Inchcailloch.
+There is a public car park, toilets and visitor services at Balmaha and toilets a path network and a ranger base on the island of Inchcailloch.